-Contributions of any kind, whether cash or noncash (property and services) to Discovery mission investigations by organizations other than the Office of Space Science are welcome, but the sum of additional contributions to a given mission should not exceed approximately one-third (1/3) of the proposed cost to the Office of Space Science for the Phase C/D development of that mission or \$64 million (FY 1999 dollars), whichever is less.
+Contributions of any kind, whether cash or noncash (property and services) to Discovery Mission investigations by organizations other than the NASA Office of Space Science are welcome, but the sum of contributions to a given mission should not exceed approximately one-third (1/3) of the proposed cost to the Office of Space Science for the Phase C/D development (See Section 4.5.2 below).
 Values for all contributions of property and services shall be established in accordance with applicable cost principles.
-Such contributions may be applied to any part or parts of a mission, and will not be charged against the NASA design/development cost-cap of \$190 million (FY 1999), but must be included in the calculation and discussion of the total mission costs.
+Such contributions may be applied to any part or parts of a mission, and will not be charged against the NASA OSS design/development cost-cap of \$190 million (see Section 4.5.3), but must be included in the calculation and discussion of the Total Mission Costs.
 A Letter of Endorsement that contains a statement of financial commitment from each responsible organization contributing to the investigation must be submitted with the proposals for all domestic components.
-For nondomestic components of proposals, see Section 3.7.
+For non-U.S. components of proposals, see Section 3.7.
 This Letter of Endorsement is required to assure NASA that all contributions can and will be provided as proposed.

-4.5 Cost and Schedule Requirements
+4.5 Schedule and Cost Requirements